C346-2024-Day4/mad-miniproject-HMLani/README.md

 ------------

-Feel free to download this app to your phone:
+Feel free to download this app to your phone! (click on the release section at the right side of my page)
-Link to APK file of the app: [Download APK](/releases/latest/download/Nintendo-Amiibo-Collection-apk-file.zip)